CAD Programs in the Cleveland Area

 Lakeland Community College

-Students interested in learning CAD will find 3 relevant programs offered at Lakeland Community College.
-These include 2 certificate programs that feature between 3 and 5 courses focused on using drafting software in a professional capacity.
+Students interested in learning CAD will find three relevant programs offered at Lakeland Community College.
+These include two certificate programs that feature between three and five courses focused on using drafting software in a professional capacity.
 Students interested in a degree program might consider an associate degree program in engineering technologies with a concentration in CAD.

 AutoCAD Operator Certificate